tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 * Most Panel interact functions accept other functions as arguments.
 This is because the **interact** widget was designed from a functional programming point of view.
 This approach heavily relies on developers passing functions to functions, which allows Panel to dynamically render content and plots based on user input/interaction.

-  * Imagine creating a dashboard reporting on housing sales by city across 10 years.
+  * Imagine creating a dashboard that reports housing sales by city over a 10-year period.
 Instead of having all 10 years of data for every city shown on a plot, you might want to limit the data to a specific year.
 A **Panel** select list could be used to select the year to report on.

     ```python
       # Define function to choose a year